 About the Author

-Kim is a freelance writer and the Co-Founder of Simply Travelled, a travel blog that encourages people to take a LEAP and travel.
+Kim is a freelance writer and the co-Founder of Simply Travelled, a travel blog that encourages people to take a LEAP and travel.
 Despite her klutzy nature, she believes life is all about balance.
-Being the recipient of so much generosity to date, Kim wants to pay it forward, by offering her top travel tips and advice to everyone interested keen on travelling.
+Being the recipient of so much generosity to date, Kim wants to pay it forward, by offering her top travel tips and advice to everyone interested keen on traveling.